hpcc-systems/Visualization/README.md

 * _[Dermatology Test Page](http://rawgit.com/hpcc-systems/Visualization/master/demos/dermatology.html) and its [source](https://github.com/hpcc-systems/Visualization/blob/master/demos/dermatology.html)_
 * _[Wiki] (https://github.com/hpcc-systems/Visualization/wiki)_

-The goal of the visualization framework is to simplify the construction of visualizations and dashboards for Big Data on the HPCC Platform.
-This project consists of the following key parts:

-1. Provides a consistent interface to "off the shelf" and hand crafted visualizations.
-2. Simplifies visualization instantiation and composition within HTML DOM and SVG DOM nodes (One visualization can be a combination of several others).
-3. Provide connectors (marshallers) to the HPCC Platform.
+The goal of the HPCC Visualisation Framework is to provide a comprehensive set of visualizations, adhering to a consistent set of interfaces.
+It includes wrappers for third party chart libraries (Google, C3 Charts, AM Charts etc.) as well as home grown visualizations (watch this space).
+It also adds a set of connectors and marshallers to make connecting visualizations to the HPCC Platform a trivial excercise.

 ### The obligatory Hello World [example](http://rawgit.com/hpcc-systems/Visualization/master/demos/HelloWorld.html)
 ```html